fankto/EchoQuest/README.md

 5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom Non-Commercial, Contribution-Based License.

+### Key Points:
+- **Private, non-commercial use** of this tool is permitted.
+- **Modifications or enhancements** must be contributed to this project (e.g., through pull requests) to be approved by the project maintainer.
+- **Commercial use** and creating derivative works for redistribution outside of this project are prohibited.

+For full details, please refer to the [LICENSE](LICENSE) file.

 **Note**: This project uses various third-party models and libraries that are subject to their own licenses:
 - Llama model from Meta